SAP/ewm-cloud-robotics/docs/ewm-sim.md

 ```sh
 $ docker run -e ODATA_USER=root -e ODATA_PASSWD=123 -e GEN_INT=30000 -p 8080:8080 ewmcloudrobotics/ewm-sim:latest
 ```
-(Surely the first occurance of 8080 can be replaced with any desired and free port of the host. **DO NOT** specify $ODATA_PORT when running in docker mode.)
+(Surely the first occurrence of 8080 can be replaced with any desired and free port of the host. **DO NOT** specify $ODATA_PORT when running in docker mode.)

 **OR**